scipy/scipy/doc/source/tutorial/ndimage.rst

     used in the calculation.

-    The :func:`extrema` function calculates the minimum, the maximum, and their positions, of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
+    The :obj:`extrema` function calculates the minimum, the maximum, and their positions, of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
 If *index* is None, all elements with a non-zero label value are